Gwx1/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Reproduce and understand this project ##
 * To understand the Tidydata-dataframe and the steps to make it, it's necessary to understand the structure of the raw data.
 For this you should read the Readme.txt in the "UCI HAR Dataset"-folder inside the packed file (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 * To reproduce "Tidydata.txt" inside "{working directory}/data/", simply copy the code from "run_analysis.r"-script and execute it with R (Version 3.1.3 - 2015-03-09).
-THis should take a few minutes.
+This should take a few minutes.
 * The "CodeBook.md"-file descripes the steps to form the tidydata
 * The "run_analysis.r"-script is also well commented.
 For a better understanding the processes in R to form the tidy data, it should also be read.